 As Scleropyrum pentandrum.
 (Dennst.)
 Mabb (syn: Scleropyrum wallichianum Am.) belongs to the family santalaceaeae.
 The plant is distributed in Cambodia, China, Thailand, Sri Lanka, Laos and Peninsular India.
-In India it is distributed in, Western Ghats and south and central Sahyahills.
-The plant grows to a maximum height of 7 meters and is normally found on sandy soil, as well as in semi and dry evergreen forests, in open forest near stream and in lowland Dipterocarp forest.
+Ramasubbu Ret al reported that in India it is distributed in, Western Ghats and south and central Sahyahills.
+The plant grows to 7 meters height and is usually found on sandy soil, as well as in semi and dry evergreen forests, in open forest near stream and in lowland Dipterocarp forest.
 Flowering season of the plant is January to March, fruiting season is August to October1.
-It is commonly called malayammachi and malayamkki in Kozhikkode and Naikkuli in Kasargod of Kerala and mulkirayan in Tinnelveli of Tamilnadu2.
-The whole plant parts are applied externally to treat skin irritation in Kani tribal settlement, Agasthyamalai biosphere reserve, Tinnenlyeli South India3.
-The crushed roots are given for curing stomach ailments in Kurichyas tribal community in Kannur district, Kerala4.
-The roots are boiled and the decoction is taken as a contraceptive by semalai people.
+Ayyanar M et January - March 40 al reported other name asmalayammachi and malayamkki in Kozhikkode and Naikkuli in Kasargod of Kerala and mulkirayan in Tinnelveli of Tamilnadu2.
+Debritto A J et al reported the use of the whole plant and parts externally to treat skin irritation in Kani tribal settlement, Agasthyamalai biosphere reserve, Tinnenlveli South India3.
+Rajith N P et al were reported the use of crushed roots in stomach ailments by Kurichyas tribal community in Kannur district, Kerala4.
+The roots are boiled, and the decoction is taken as a contraceptive by semalai people.
 It is believed that women will become barren after consuming the decoction.
 Paste of stem bark and leaf is applied externally to treat skin diseases5.
 Stem is used as galactagogue6.
-Gale et al, (2007) presented the cyclo oxygenase inhibiting, anti-malarial and anti TB activities of Scleropyrum pentandrum7.
-Anticaryogenic and cytotoxic activity of methanolic extract of S. pentandrum leaves were carried out by Venugopal et al, (2011)8.
-The extract was found to having anticaryogenic activity. be unprecedented furan-2-carbonyl C- glycosides and two phenolic diglycosides were isolated from leaves and twigs of Scleropyrum pentandrum by Tripetch Kanchanapoom et al (2012)9.
-Fruits and seeds of Scleropyrum pentandrum also called kirinda is consumed by Paniya, Kattunaika and Kuruma tribes of Wynad district, Kerala, India10.
+Gale et al, (2007) presented the cyclo oxygenase inhibiting, antimalarial and anti TB activities of Scleropyrum pentandrum7.
+Venugopal et al, carried out the anticaryogenic and cytotoxic activity of methanolic extract of S. pentandrum leaves.
+(2011)8.
+The extract was found to be having anticaryogenic activity.
+Tripetch Kanchanapoom et al done the isolation of five unprecedented furan-2-carbonyl Cglycosides and two phenolic diglycosides from leaves and twigs of Scleropyrum pentandrum by (2012)9.
+George A Galereported the usage of fruits and seeds of Scleropyrum pentandrum is also called kirinda and is consumed by Paniya, Kattunaika and Kuruma tribes of Wynad district, Kerala, India10.
 It is also called irumulli and is used as a mechanical barrier (fencing) in dried or live condition11.
-Extensive literature reviews revealed that much of the bioactivities of this plant remain unexplored.
+Further literature reviews of the plant revealed that much work is not done with the plant and the bioidentities of the plant remain unexplored.